Need further assistance? Visit Support Centre

-If your firm is based in the UK, familiarise yourself with the latest UK AML regulations from the FCA here.
-If your organisation is based elsewhere, make sure you’re aware of your responsibilities in your jurisdiction.
+If your firm is based in the UK, familiarize yourself with the latest UK AML regulations from the FCA here.
+If your organization is based elsewhere, make sure you’re aware of your responsibilities in your jurisdiction.

 One of the best ways to make sure that your KYC processes meet AML compliance requirements is to introduce automation to each of your KYC process steps.
 This enables you to speed up time-consuming processes, ensure they’re aligned with your AML policies and procedures, and reduce errors and risks.

 The following KYC compliance process steps can be automated: